 - 1. Install and configure specific ODBC drivers for the external data sources you want to access. - 2.
-On the computer that hosts the current FileMaker Pro file, define a system DSN for each ODBC data source you want to access. - 3.
+On the computer that will run the ODBC import, define a system DSN for each ODBC data source you want to access. - 3.
 Determine any additional considerations for the ODBC data sources you want to access (for example, whether users are prompted for a user name and password). - 4.
-In FileMaker Pro, do one of the following: - To import into an existing FileMaker Pro file, choose File menu > Import Records > ODBC Data Source - To create a FileMaker Pro file from the data source records, choose File menu > Open.
-In the Launch Center, click Browse, then choose ODBC Data Source for Files of type (Windows) or Show (macOS).
+In FileMaker Pro Advanced, do one of the following: - To import into an existing FileMaker Pro Advanced file, choose File menu > Import Records > ODBC Data Source. - To create a FileMaker Pro Advanced file from the data source records, choose File menu > Open.
+Then choose ODBC Data Source for Files of type (Windows) or Show (macOS). - 5.
+Choose your data source, enter the user name and password (if any), and click OK to open the FileMaker Pro Advanced SQL Query builder dialog box.

-- 5. Choose your data source, enter the user name and password (if any), and click OK to open the FileMaker Pro SQL Query builder dialog box. - 6.
-Using the FileMaker Pro SQL Query builder dialog box, you can construct a query.
+6. Using the FileMaker Pro Advanced SQL Query builder dialog box, you can construct a query.
 Select the table from which you want to import, and then select specific columns you want to use in your SQL query.
 Use the WHERE tab to construct search criteria and the ORDER BY tab to specify a sort order.